What Is Pilot Arc on a Plasma Cutter? Benefits & When to Use It

 Surface Preparation Cuts through paint, rust, or uneven surfaces Saves time and effort

-Arc Stability and Control Cleaner cuts with reduced dross Increases cutting efficiency
+Arc Stability and Control Supports cleaner starts and reduced dross Improves cutting efficiency

-Consumable Longevity Minimizes direct contact with workpiece Reduces operational costs
+Consumable Longevity Reduces direct contact with the workpiece Can lower operating costs

 Ideal Applications for Pilot Arc Plasma Cutters